Educating Globally PG (9085.3)

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

-The unit is designed in Modules around key concepts and it will be delivered face-to-face and online.
-Face-to-face seminars will be conducted for each module along with additional interactive workshops.
+The unit is designed in Modules around key concepts and it will be delivered face-to-face and online via the Canvas virtual room.
+Lectures will be provided for each module along with additional interactive workshops.
 Students are expected to interact with each other in class time and to undertake tasks collaboratively to extend the content of each module.
-Each module will also include online learning activities and seminar recordings available for review through Canvas.
-Total unit instruction equates to 30 hours over the semester.
-Each week, the total time for study in the unit is expected to be around 10 hours.
-This includes, attending face-to-face sessions, (re)listening to lectures, reading, engaging with learning materials, interacting with other class members and preparation of assessment tasks.
+Each module will also include online learning activities, lecture recordings and some workshop recordings available for review through Canvas.
+Each week, the total time for study in the unit is expected to be around 10 to 12 hours over the 13 weeks of semester.
+This includes, attending face-to-face or online virtual room sessions, (re)listening to lectures, reading, engaging with learning materials, interacting with other class members and preparation of assessment tasks.

 Your engagement with lectures (face-to-face and/or online) and participation in online activities is required in order to demonstrate your achievement of learning outcomes.
 Online activities are integral to assessment.